alt-design/Alt-Redirect-Addon/README.md

 /new-page?wildcard=$1
 ```

-the '$1' elements are arranged in the order the corresponding '(.*)' appeared in the 'From' URL, this allows rearranging the regexed fields in the 'To' URL.
+the '$x' (where x is a number) elements are arranged in the order the corresponding '(.*)' appeared in the 'From' URL, this allows rearranging the regexed fields in the 'To' URL.

 ## Questions etc